python/devguide/developer-workflow/extension-modules.rst

            return "Hello World!"

-Some modules in the standard library are implemented both in C and in Python, such as :class:`decimal` or :class:`io`, and the C implementation is expected to improve performance when available (such modules are usually referred to as *accelerator modules*).
-In our example, we need to
+Some modules in the standard library are implemented both in C and in Python, such as :mod:`decimal` or :mod:`io`, and the C implementation is expected to improve performance when available (such modules are usually referred to as *accelerator modules*).
+In our example, we need to:

 - determine where the extension module is to be placed;
 - determine which files to modify in order to compile the project;